 Mr. Davinder Rajpal is an independent insurance and reinsurance professional who began his professional career in 1961.
 Prior to retirement in 2006, he was Member of the Executive Team in Swiss Re - Asia HQ, Hong Kong (2002 - 2006), a body responsible for the strategic development and overall management decision making for all Asia Pacific Property & Casualty operations.
 He was also Head of Turkey, Middle East and South Asia markets for Property & Casualty business in Swiss Re (2000 - 2002).
 Prior to the above, he was General Manager for AXA China Region, Hong Kong (1992 - 2000).
-During this period, he was responsible for defining regional strategies and provided overall management of the company's general insurance operations.
+During this period, he was responsible for defining regional strategies and provided overall management of the Company's general insurance operations.
 He has also served as General Manager for CIGNA and his territorial responsibilities in CIGNA included Hong Kong, Taiwan and Macau (1985 - 1992).

 Mr. Rajpal was also on the Board of Directors of IDBI Federal Life Insurance Co.
-Ltd., Mumbai and also was an Independent Non-Executive Director on the Board of PineBridge Investment Trustee Company India Ltd. Mr. Rajpal has been on the Board of Directors of HDFC International Life & Re since its inception.
+Ltd., Mumbai and also was an Independent Non-Executive Director on the Board of Pine Bridge Investment Trustee Company India Ltd. Mr. Rajpal has been on the Board of Directors of HDFC International Life & Re since its inception.

-Mr. Suresh Badami has been associated with HDFC Life since October 2013 and is the Executive Director of the Company.
-Prior to joining HDFC Life, he was associated with Dunlop India Limited, ICI India Limited, Cogensis Networks Private Limited, Max Ateev Limited, and ICICI Bank Limited.
-Suresh has 28 years of experience in sales & business across varied industries including 19+ years in banking & financial services.
+Mr. Suresh Badami has been associated with HDFC Life since October 2013.
+Prior to joining HDFC Life, he was associated with Dunlop India Limited, ICI India Limited, Cogensis Networks Private Limited, Max Ateev Limited and ICICI Bank Limited.
+Suresh has 29 years of experience in sales & business across varied industries, including 20+ years in banking & financial services.